-- invite the Minister for Planning and the Minister for Homes or a departmental representative on the Minister's behalf to attend any formal launch event (including opening and completion ceremonies, consulting beforehand on available dates where practicable); and - provide no less than 30 business days' notice before any formal event.
+- invite the Minister for Planning and Public Spaces or a departmental representative on the Minister's behalf to attend any formal launch event (including opening and completion ceremonies, consulting beforehand on available dates where practicable); and - provide no less than 30 business days' notice before any formal event.

 To make the invitation, the recipient should access the Minister's web form.
 It is for the recipient to decide if there is to be an opening event.
-Recipients should invite the Minister for Planning and Minister for Homes, the department and other dignitaries and consult on a preferred date.
+Recipients should invite the Minister for Planning and Public Spaces, the department and other dignitaries and consult on a preferred date.
 If the invitation is accepted, a department media officer will work with the recipient on the arrangements and media protocols.